hyperspy/hyperspy/doc/dev_guide/writing_docs.rst

 Hosting versioned documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Build of the documentation for each minor and major release are hosted in the https://github.com/hyperspy/hyperspy-doc repository and is used by the `version switcher <https://pydata-sphinx-theme.readthedocs.io/en/stable/user_guide/version-dropdown.html>`_ of the documentation.
+Builds of the documentation for each minor and major release are hosted in the https://github.com/hyperspy/hyperspy-doc repository and are used by the `version switcher <https://pydata-sphinx-theme.readthedocs.io/en/stable/user_guide/version-dropdown.html>`_ of the documentation.

-The `"dev"`` version is updated automatically when pushing on the ``RELEASE_next_minor`` branch and the `"current"` (stable) version is updated automatically on tag.
+The ``"dev"`` version is updated automatically when pushing on the ``RELEASE_next_minor`` branch and the `"current"` (stable) version is updated automatically when a tag is pushed.
 When releasing a minor and major release, two manual steps are required:

 1. in https://github.com/hyperspy/hyperspy-doc, copy the "current" stable documentation to a separate folder named with the corresponding version